WelshDan/smittys-bar/README.md

 ##### Sign in page

-This page is accessed through the "Sign Up" button and then the aim was that upon entering the nesessary details, the user would have their details registered to the admin part of django and then the user would be logged in(see bugs):
+This page is accessed through the "Sign Up" button and then the user can fill in the login details.

 ![Screenshot](static/media/README/sign_up_page.jpg "Sign in page")

 ##### Log in page

-The aim here was that this should have been accessed through the "Log In" button and then entering a previously registered email address and password, the user would be logged in(see bugs):
+When a user enters their username and password, they are returned to the homepage and can now make, check, edit and delete bookings.

 ![Screenshot](static/media/README/log_in_page.jpg "Log in page")